PAVITHRA-CP/Information-Extraction-From-Resume/README.md

 Prototype for block identification based on capitalized headings is given below.
 The python code for the same is attached with the document.
+      for each lines in documents do
+            for each words in lines do
+                  if words matches with keywords or words font size greater than content font size then list the heading words
+                  end if
+            end for
+      end for
+      for each word in heading words list do function call for content extraction corresponding to each heading end for
+      Function definition
+      for each word in head do
+            get the index of word
+            get the word correponding to next index from the heading list extract the contents between two words as content for first word. end for